CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     ![](images/2120.png)

-3. Click on **All** and Confirm that the custom control is in this solution.
+3. Click on **All** and confirm that the custom control is in this solution.

     ![](images/2121.png)